Identifying Young diagrams among residue multisets: Introduction

 \begin{theoremintro}[Lemma~\ref{lemma:stuttering_partition} and Corollary~\ref{corollary:stuttering_blocks}] Assume that $r = 1$ and let $\alpha \in \Qcharge[\chargez]$.
 The block $\alpha$ corresponds to a partition $\lambda$ satisfying $\spart\lambda=\lambda$ if and only if $\sblock\alpha=\alpha$ and $p \mid \w(\alpha)$. \end{theoremintro}

 We now give a brief overview of the paper.
 Section~\ref{section:bacgroud_core_blocks} introduces the necessary material to define core blocks and give their proprieties as stated in~\cite{fayers:core}.
 In particular, in~\textsection\ref{subsection:partitions} we define the weight of any element of $Q = \oplus_{i \in \Ze} \Z \alpha_i$ and in~\textsection\ref{subsection:abaci} we define the abaci representations of a partition and recall how to recover the block associated with a partition from its abacus.
 We use these results to prove that an element $\alpha \in \Q$ corresponds to an $e$-core if and only if $\alpha$ has weight $0$ (Lemma~\ref{lemma:cores_w=0}) and we deduce the case $r = 1$ of Theorem~\ref{theoremintro:0} (Proposition~\ref{proposition:partitions_wgeq0}).
+We deduce a simple criterion to determine whether a given collection of residues actually comes from a Young diagram (Corollary~\ref{corollary:existence_young_diagram_given_residues}).
 In~\textsection\ref{subsection:multipartitions} we recall Fayers's definition of weight for multipartitions, and we reprove that the weight of a multipartition is non-negative using abaci.
 We also recall an important result from~\cite{fayers:weights} (Proposition~\ref{proposition:weight_min_two_sets}), which expresses the weight of a multipartition as the minimum of the cardinalities of two sets.
 Finally, in~\textsection\ref{subsection:blocks_multipartitions} we recall from~\cite{fayers:core} the notion of core block and reduced multicore, and we prove that any element of $Q$ is canonically associated with a core block (Lemma~\ref{lemma:core_block_associated_with_any_alpha}).
 This leads to the definition of the \emph{$\mcharge$-core} of any element of $\Q$ (Definition~\ref{definition:s-core}).
 We conclude this section by recalling a key result from~\cite{fayers:core} (Proposition~\ref{proposition:multicore_equivalent_statements}), which characterises the abaci of reduced $e$-multicores.